 - Roku: Roku’s boxes are probably the most complete solution for typical TV users, starting at $50 and offering over 450 “channels” of video and music services you can stream directly to your TV.
 Roku includes a remote and offers a remote app for iPhone and Android so you can control your TV from your phone.
 You’ll be much happier with a Roku than you will be fighting with your smart TV’s clunky, old interface.

-- Apple TV: Apple offers its Apple TV box for $99.
+- Apple TV: Apple offers its new Apple TV box for $149 or $199 depending on the storage that you choose.
 It allows you to play content from iTunes as well as from other popular services like Netflix, HBO Go, and Hulu Plus on your TV.
 It’s most compelling feature is AirPlay — if you already have a Mac, iPhone, or iPad, you can use AirPlay to stream content from your device’s screen to your TV wirelessly.
 This is the ideal device for people who already own Apple devices or want access to iTunes content on their TV.

 - Amazon Fire TV / Fire TV Stick: Amazon has their own solutions for streaming content to your TV, and they support the usual Netflix / Hulu / Amazon Prime Videos that the others do.
 Their interface is easy to use, and the hardware is faster than the competition.
 That doesn’t necessarily mean it’s the best choice, but it’s not a bad one.